Methodology Deep Dive

 Inputs used

-• Offensive quality from PPA, success rate, and explosiveness.
+• Offensive quality from source-provided CFBD PPA, success rate, and explosiveness where available.

-• Defensive quality from opponent PPA, success rate, and explosiveness, where lower allowed values are better.
+• Defensive quality from source-provided opponent PPA, success rate allowed, and explosiveness allowed, where lower allowed values are better.

-• Schedule and advanced-quality signals from SRS, SP-style overall strength, and unit-level ratings when available.
+• Schedule-aware strength and advanced-quality signals from SRS, SP-style overall strength, and unit-level ratings when available.

-• Average margin, win percentage, total wins, undefeated status, final rank, national-title status, and playoff status.
+• Average margin, win percentage, total wins, undefeated status, final rank, national-title-season status, and playoff status.

 What the model rewards